jrandj/redhat/README.md

                 state: restarted
         ```

     * Installation currently fails due to a missing php-xmlrpc package.
 This appears to be an incompatibility with RHEL 9.
-Attempting ot install this package from the EPEL repository gives an error about failing to download metadata.
+Attempting to install this package from the EPEL repository gives an error about failing to download metadata.

 1. Task 8